gpittarelli/umd-lpc1769/README.md

 Typical Workflows
 ------

-These command line workflow are how I generally work with this build system.
+These sections detail how to do many common tasks.
+They are written under the assumption that a Makefile build system is being used, but the calls to `make` can all be substituted with the appropriate action in any other chosen build system.

 ### Start a new project: